 We are inspired by the Gospel which finds its expression in Catholic Social Traditions.

 Jesus returned as a young adult to his home town of Nazareth (Luke 4: 16-30).
 He had just returned from forty days in the desert, a time of encounter with both darkness and light.
 He chose light.
 Coming home, he knew this meant a fresh way of understanding himself and the world.
 He was to be an agent for change, for loving relationships.
 He had a vision of freedom.
-It is a vision we share, one of justice, dignity and hope.
+It is a vision we share, one of justice, dignity and hope, and is deeply rooted in everything we do, including the Caritas Australia mission.

 “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
 He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour.”